Aaron Rodgers Player Prop Bets for NFL Week 18 - Green Bay vs. Detroit - NewsBreak

 Matchup vs. Detroit

-- In nine matchups against the Lions, Rodgers averaged 262.7 passing yards per game, 52.2 yards above his over/under in Sunday's game.
+- In nine matchups against the Lions, Rodgers averaged 262.7 passing yards per game, 114.2 yards above his over/under for Sunday.

-- Rodgers threw multiple touchdown passes in eight of those matchups against the Lions.
+- Rodgers threw multiple touchdown passes in eight of those outings against the Lions.

 - Note: Rodgers' stats vs. Lions date back to 2016.

-- The 255.6 passing yards the Lions give up per game makes them the NFL's 21st-ranked pass defense this season.
+- The Lions have the NFL's 21st-ranked pass defense this season, surrendering 255.6 yards per game through the air.

-- With 28 passing TDs allowed this season, the Lions defense is ranked 24th in the league.
+- The Lions have allowed 28 touchdowns through the air (1.8 per game).
+They are 24th in the league in that category.

 Recent Performances